mahler/projecteuler/README.md

-# projecteuler
+# projecteuler solutions in Go
-Solutions for project Euler problems in the Go
+Solutions for [project Euler](https://projecteuler.net/) problems in the Go.

+Solutions here are developed as part of an exercise to learn Go programming.